What happened that day?

 Bugler Allen painting

 Paintings like this were not uncommon at this time.
-Maori were presented as violent and 'savage-like'.
-This representation of the event was designed to illicit sympathy from the settler community while at the same time creating an image of heroic behaviour on the part of the British military.
+Māori were presented as violent and ‘savage-like’.
+This representation of the event was designed to both elicit sympathy from the settler community and mythologise the ‘heroic’ behaviour of the British military.

-In Louis Ward's Early Wellington Allen's death at Boulcott Farm was described as follows:
+In Louis Ward’s Early Wellington, Allen’s death at Boulcott Farm was described as follows:

 During the fighting at Boulcott's Farm, at the Hutt, on the 16th May, 1846, a bugler named Allen, belonging to the 58th Regiment, espied a body of rebels coming stealthily forward to attack the detachment of troops stationed there.
 He was in the act of sounding an alarm on the bugle to give warning to the regiment, when he was struck by a tomahawk on his right arm.
 He placed the bugle in his left hand, when that limb was also struck.
 Then, placing the bugle between his knees, he effected his purpose, but was instantly brained with the tomahawk.
 His heroic act saved the whole detachment from being massacred.

-An account of this incident also appeared in Sir J. G. Wilson's Early Rangitikei.
-The following lines taken from Early Rangitikei were used in a poem published in the Wellington Girls' College Reporter magazine, under the initial of A.V.T.1
+An account of this incident also appeared in J.G.
+Wilson’s Early Rangitikei.
+The following lines taken from Early Rangitikei were used in a poem by Archdeacon A.V.
+Towgood that was published in the Wellington Girls’ College Reporter magazine:

 He raised his bugle, and with clarion sound,